 - 8.1 The Fire Authority recognises the importance of Treasury Management to the economy and efficiency of its finances.
 It also recognises that delivering quality services in this area requires expertise and skills that can best be provided by specialist professions from external organisations. - 8.2 West Midlands Fire Service's Treasury Management functions are provided by Sandwell MBC who have in turn appointed external advisors to support them.
-The Fire Authority has also linked its appointment of bankers to that of Sandwell MBC in order to benefit from efficiencies in tendering, cash flow management and investment. - 8.3 The Treasury Management Strategy for 2016/17 is set out in Appendix F. - 8.4 Under the Local Government Act 2003, credit approvals were abolished and a new prudential capital finance system was introduced from 1 April 2004.
+The Fire Authority has also linked its appointment of bankers to that of Sandwell MBC in order to benefit from efficiencies in tendering, cash flow management and investment. - 8.3 The Treasury Management Strategy for 2017/18 is set out in Appendix F. - 8.4 Under the Local Government Act 2003, credit approvals were abolished and a new prudential capital finance system was introduced from 1 April 2004.
 CIPFA has prepared a Prudential Code which underpins the system of capital finance.
 Local authorities are required by Regulation to have regard to the Prudential Code under Part 1 of the Local Government Act 2003. - 8.5 The key objectives of the Prudential Code are to ensure that the capital investment plans of the Authority are affordable, prudent and sustainable.
-A further key objective is to ensure that treasury management decisions are taken in accordance with good professional practice and in a manner that supports prudence, affordability and sustainability. - 8.6 To demonstrate that local authorities have fulfilled these objectives, the Prudential Code sets out the indicators that must be used and the factors that must be taken into account.
+A further key objective is to ensure that treasury management decisions are taken in accordance with good professional practice and in a manner that supports prudence, affordability and sustainability.

+- 8.6 To demonstrate that local authorities have fulfilled these objectives, the Prudential Code sets out the indicators that must be used and the factors that must be taken into account.
 The indicators are designed to support and record local decision making. - 8.7 The Prudential Indicators that have been calculated for this Authority are detailed on Appendix G.

-9. PLANNING FOR THE 2016/2017 TO 2019/2020 BUDGET
+9. PLANNING FOR THE 2017/2018 TO 2019/2020 BUDGET

-- 9.1 In preparing the draft revenue budget for 2016/17, an expenditure forecast for 2017/18 to 2019/20 has also been undertaken by 'rolling forward' the 2016/17 draft budget; updating for specific known budget pressures (e.g. the impact of National Insurance increases from April 2016) anticipated inflation and pay awards, adding in commitments, adjusting for anticipated staff turnover levels, setting efficiency targets, etc. (Appendix H). - 9.2 At this stage the offer of a provisional four year settlement by DCLG is considered to be a reasonable basis to formulate medium term financial planning.
-In order to take up the four year funding settlement an efficiency plan is required.
-No details are currently available regarding the format and content of the efficiency plan although it is anticipated the content of Appendix H2 would form the basis of any submission.
-At this stage it is anticipated that work will focus on alternative staffing models, commissioning, internal restructures and general budget reductions.
-A summary of the impact of a reduction in core funding is shown in the table below:
+- 9.1 In preparing the draft revenue budget for 2017/18, an expenditure forecast for 2018/19 and 2019/20 has also been undertaken by 'rolling forward' the 2017/18 draft budget; updating for specific known budget pressures (e.g. the impact of superannuation increases from April 2017) anticipated inflation and pay awards, adding in commitments, adjusting for anticipated staff turnover levels, setting efficiency targets, etc. (Appendix H). - 9.2 At this stage the four year settlement offered by CLG is considered to be a reasonable basis to formulate medium term financial planning.
+In order to take up the four year funding settlement an Efficiency Plan was required and the Authority at its meeting on 19 September 2016 considered and approved the Efficiency Plan submission to the Home Office.
+At this stage it is anticipated that work will continue to focus on alternative staffing models, commissioning, internal restructures and general budget reductions.
+A summary of the impact of the indicated reductions in core funding is shown in the table below: